 Skafte says: 'The aim was to create a "fictional dialogue" through which my music would speak with, and learn from Debussy's music.
 The goal being that of a third voice potentially emerging throughout the process, a voice that would potentially carry something from both worlds within it; perhaps an "alchemical" essence? - not necessarily of style, but of spirit.'

-The Scriabin-inspired work would include mazurkas and Piano Sonata No 9 ('Black Mass'), which would create a foundation for Skafte's new composition.
+The Scriabin-inspired work includes a mazurka from Op 25 and Piano Sonata No 9 ('Black Mass'), creating a foundation for Skafte's new composition.

-World premiere is currently scheduled for 11 November 2021, at the Karlskrona International Piano Festival in Sweden.
+World premiere took place on 14 November 2021, at the Karlskrona International Piano Festival in Sweden.